-Google Pixel 2: Three Fishy Code Names Emerge, Teases Third, Bigger Phone
+Google Pixel 2: Three Fishy Codenames Emerge, Teases Third, Bigger Phone

 The Google Pixel 2 is one of the most compelling mobile devices set for release in 2017.
 Being the direct successor to the tech giant’s first line of premium-priced smartphones, the Google Pixel 2 and the Google Pixel 2 XL are expected to raise the bar in both the quality and performance of mobile devices.
-While details about the device have been scarce so far, a new series of leaks have emerged containing what appears to be the code names of the upcoming Pixel 2 devices.
+While details about the device have been scarce so far, a new series of leaks have emerged containing what appears to be the codenames of the upcoming Pixel 2 devices.

-The leaks, which were outlined in an Android Police report, stated that the next-generation Google Pixel 2 devices would be code-named Walleye and Muskie, after two popular freshwater fish.
-The leaked code names of the upcoming smartphones, while unconfirmed by the tech giant, appear to be genuine, especially since Google’s devices have so far followed aquatic creature-themed code names in the past.
-The Google Nexus 10, for one, was code-named Mantaray, after the beloved animal.
+The leaks, which were outlined in an Android Police report, stated that the next-generation Google Pixel 2 devices would be codenamed Walleye and Muskie, after two popular freshwater fish.
+The leaked codenames of the upcoming smartphones, while unconfirmed by the tech giant, appear to be genuine, especially since Google’s devices have so far followed aquatic creature-themed codenames in the past.
+The Google Nexus 10, for one, was codenamed Mantaray, after the beloved animal.

-While the details about Walleye and Muskie remain slim, the sizes of the actual fish might provide a clue as to which of the Google Pixel 2 devices the code names would be designated to.
+While the details about Walleye and Muskie remain slim, the sizes of the actual fish might provide a clue as to which of the Google Pixel 2 devices the codenames would be designated to.
 The Google Pixel 2 series would most likely feature the successors to the original Pixel and its larger sibling, the Pixel XL.
 Considering that Muskie is bigger fish than Walleye, there is a pretty good chance that the former refers to the Google Pixel 2 XL and the latter relates to the standard-sized Google Pixel 2.

 Google Pixel 2 et Pixel XL 2 : "walleye" et "muskie" existent et sont en développement > https://t.co/JiKiQCwMko #Google #GooglePixel2 pic.twitter.com/YNN8ZVJsFY